 Criminology is the scientific study of crime, criminals, and the UK legal system.
 Fascinated with why people commit crimes, it examines areas of behaviour, culture, and psychology to explain, respond to and prevent these crimes.
-If you’re inquisitive with a sense of justice, an Advanced Criminology Diploma can open doors across the public sector.
+If you’re the inquisitive type with a sense of justice, our Advanced Criminology Diploma can open doors across the public sector.
 Our course addresses key questions, debates, and theories of criminal behaviour.
 You’ll touch on areas such as interviewing, analysis of statistics, profiling, and the process of rehabilitation.

 Up to 200 hours, which is around 30 minutes per day for 12 months.
+However, additional hours may be required for reading writing and research.

 The course is specially designed for study by distance learning.
 Throughout the course there will be self-assessment questions, and tutor marked assignments (TMAs), to enable you to monitor your progress.